ppy/osu-wiki/wiki/Tournaments/GBC/GBC_2023_Autumn/en.md

 1. There will be nine separate mappools.
    - Qualifiers will use a separate mappool.
    - From the mappool #1 in regular stage round 1, every mappool will change half of the pool from the previous one.
-Mappool #2 will change all the RC map from mappool #1, and mappool #3 will change all the HB + LN map from mappool #2.
+Mappool #2 will change all the RC maps from mappool #1, and mappool #3 will change all the HB + LN map from mappool #2.
 This process will repeat until the last mappool.
-   - SV map will also follow that rules, mappool #2 will change SV1, mappool #3 will change SV2, so on until the last mappool.
+   - SV maps also follow the same rule: mappool #2 will change SV1, mappool #3 will change SV2, and so on until the last mappool.
-   - TB map will always be changed in each mappools.
+   - TB maps will always be changed in each mappool.
-   - Per Quarterfinals mappool size expansion, there will be an extra RC map released in that mappool than round 4.
+   - Due to the Quarterfinals mappool size expansion, there will be an extra RC map in that mappool compared to round 4.
 2. Each mappool consists of a fixed amount of maps each stage which will all be played under [FreeMod](/wiki/Gameplay/Game_modifier#freemod) conditions.
 This means that there is a unique FreeMod bracket.
 3. The mappool sizes are as follows:
    - Qualifiers: 8 beatmaps
-   - Mappool in regular phase: 15 beatmaps
+   - Mappool in the regular phase: 15 beatmaps
-   - Mappool in elimination phase: 17 beatmaps.
+   - Mappool in the elimination phase: 17 beatmaps.
 4. Each mappool has one tiebreaker, except for the Qualifiers.
 The tiebreaker will be played under FreeMod conditions.
 5. Possible mod choices for the FreeMod bracket are `NoFail`, `Hidden`, `Fade In`, `Flashlight`, and `Mirror`.